 Provides a theoretical framework that focuses on meeting the counseling needs of identified target populations in a programmatic fashion.
-Prevention, crisis intervention, consultation and community-based interventions will be presented as well as needs assessments, goal formulation, intervention design and program evaluation.
-Prerequisites: 501, 502, 503, 504, 505 and 506
+Prevention, crisis intervention, consultation and community-based interventions will be presented as well as needs assessments, goals formulation, intervention design and program evaluation.
+Prerequisites: CCPS 501, 502, 503, 504, 505, 506 and Candidacy.

 CCPS 532: Counseling Couples and Families.

-Fall, 3 credits An advanced counseling course designed to increase knowledge of family systems, theory, and structure in order to effectively assess, conceptualize and treat family issues.
-Prerequisites: 501, 502, 503, 504, 505 and 506
+An advanced counseling course designed to increase knowledge of family systems, theory, and structure in order to effectively assess, conceptualize and treat family issues.
+Prerequisites: CCPS 501, 502, 503, 504, 505, & 506.

-CCPS 533: Counseling Children and Adolescents.
-Spring, 3 credits Provides an overview of childhood and adolescent development from various theoretical perspectives, as well as the assessment and treatment of emotional disorders prominent in childhood and adolescence.
+CCPS 533: Counseling Children and Families.

+Provides an overview of childhood and adolescent development from various theoretical perspectives, as well as the assessment and treatment of emotional disorders prominent in childhood and adolescence.
+Prerequisites: CCPS 501, 502, 503, 504, 505, & 506.